+Domain: E/O Thing

-Domain: E70 Thing Range: E70 Thing
+Range: E70 Thing

 Superproperty of: E33 Linguistic Object.
-P73i is translation of: E33 Linguistic Object
+P73 is translation of: E33 Linguistic Object

 E18 Physical Thing.
 P128 carries (is carried by): E90 Symbolic Object

+Quantification: many to many (0,n:0,n)

-This property generalises the notions of "copy of" and "similar to" into a directed relationship, where the domain expresses the derivative or influenced item and the range the source or influencing item, if such a direction can be established.
+Scope note: This property generalises the notions of- "copy of" and "similar to" into a directed relationship, where the domain expresses the derivative or influenced item and the range the source or influencing item, if such a direction can be established.
 The property can also be used to express similarity in cases that can be stated between two objects only, without historical knowledge about its reasons.
 The property expresses a symmetric relationship in case no direction of influence can be established either from evidence on the item itself or from historical knowledge.
 This holds in particular for siblings of a derivation process from a common source or non-causal cultural parallels, such as some weaving patterns.